 An excellent source of fiber, potassium, vitamins C and K, and folate as well as healthy fats, avocado is one of the best superfoods you can feed your kids.

-Avocado also contains lutein and zeaxanthin, carotenoids or plant pigments found in the eyes that can improve memory and processing speed, one study found.
+Avocado also contains lutein and zeaxanthin, which are carotenoids or plant pigments found in the eyes that can improve memory and processing speed, one study found.

 Another one of my favorite bloggers, Megan Gilmore, founder of Detoxinista, offers up this easy, 3-Ingredient Chocolate Avocado Pudding.
 Without any added sugar but plenty of nutrition and flavor, it’s one of the best kids’ birthday treats you can serve and it only takes 5 minutes to make.

-Yogurt is a good source of protein, calcium, potassium, magnesium and vitamin B12 as well as probiotics, the healthy bacteria that boost kids’ gut health and strengthens their immune systems.
+Yogurt is a good source of protein, calcium, potassium, magnesium, and vitamin B12 as well as probiotics, the healthy bacteria that boost kids’ gut health and strengthen their immune systems.

 If you know how to choose a healthy kids’ yogurt, it can also be a healthy treat for your child’s celebration.

-Kids love to dip just about anything and this Easy 5 Ingredient Vegan Caramel Dip from Kiran Dodeja Smith, founder of Easy Real Food, is the perfect non-cupcake treat for school birthday celebrations.
+Kids love dips and this Easy 5 Ingredient Vegan Caramel Dip from Kiran Dodeja Smith, founder of Easy Real Food, is the perfect non-cupcake treat for school birthday celebrations.

-With plenty of plant-based protein that satiates kids’ hunger, and no refined sugars, this dip is satisfying, sweet and super easy.
+With plenty of plant-based protein that satiates kids’ hunger, and no refined sugars, this treat is satisfying, sweet, and super easy.

 Gimme Some Oven is one of my favorite food blogs—I love Ali’s Chewy Peanut Butter Granola Bars!